influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 The dotted lines show the points that make up each average.

-Note that while the first timestamp in the results is `2016-08-29T18:00:00Z`, that time bucket does **not** include data with timestamps that occur before the start of the `WHERE` time clause (`2016-08-29T18:15:00Z`).
+Note that while the first timestamp in the results is `2016-08-29T18:00:00Z`, the query results in that bucket do **not** include data with timestamps that occur before the start of the `WHERE` time clause (`2016-08-29T18:15:00Z`).

 Raw data: